PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/the-app-class/+page.md

 ::::hint

-This problem can actually be fixed in 2 different ways:
+This problem can be fixed in 2 different ways:

-* Rename the page `Page1` to `StartPage`
+* Rename the page `Page1` to `StartPage`, or
 * Change the code in `MyApp.createStartPage()` to return `Page1` instead of `StartPage`

-Which you should do depends simply depends on if you prefer to have the first page in the app named `StartPage` or `Page1`.
+Which you should use depends on if you prefer to have the first page in the app named `StartPage` or `Page1`, and that's totally up to you!

 ::::